Projects

 Causal Fairness for Machine Learning

-AI bias has become a significant concern among researchers and the public, and our team is addressing this challenge by focusing on causal fairness, emphasizing that causal effects are crucial for measuring and mitigating bias in AI systems.
-Our pioneering work in causal and counterfactual fairness ensures that AI models produce equitable outcomes by evaluating what could have happened under different circumstances.
+AI bias is a critical challenge in modern technology.
+Our team addresses this issue by focusing on causal fairness, emphasizing the importance of causal effects in measuring and mitigating bias in AI systems.
+Through pioneering research in causal and counterfactual fairness, we ensure AI models produce equitable outcomes by evaluating counterfactual scenarios.
 In collaboration with the University of Arkansas, we are expanding this research to explore causal fairness in dynamic and non-iid (non-independent and identically distributed) settings, advancing fairness research in complex and evolving environments.

 Responsible AI in Healthcare

-This project focuses on developing responsible and ethical AI models to support lung cancer diagnosis.
-In collaboration with radiologists from Prisma Health, we aim to create AI solutions that are fair, equitable, and explainable, ensuring that the technology benefits all patient populations without bias.
-By prioritizing transparency, the project will help clinicians understand the AI's decision-making process, fostering trust and improving patient outcomes.
+This project aims to develop responsible and ethical AI models to support lung cancer diagnosis.
+Collaborating with radiologists from Prisma Health, we focus on creating AI solutions that are fair, equitable, and explainable, ensuring the technology benefits all patient populations without bias.
+By prioritizing transparency, the project fosters trust and improves patient outcomes.
 This initiative is generously funded by Prisma Health and the South Carolina EPSCoR program.

 Robust Learning for Computer Vision

-This project focuses on improving semantic segmentation of off-road terrains by leveraging hyperspectral cameras and advanced techniques in causal inference.
-Specifically, we aim to enhance segmentation performance by synthesizing nighttime pseudo-RGB views, which provide critical visual information in low-light conditions.
-By coupling hyperspectral data with causal inference methods, we can generate more accurate representations of off-road environments, ensuring better performance in challenging conditions.
-This approach opens new possibilities for robust and reliable terrain analysis, especially in complex, dynamic environments.
+This project enhances semantic segmentation of off-road terrains by leveraging hyperspectral cameras and advanced causal inference techniques.
+Specifically, we aim to improve segmentation performance by leveraging hyper-spectural cameras.
+By coupling hyperspectral data with causal inference methods, we generate accurate representations of off-road environments, ensuring better performance in challenging conditions.
 This project is supported by United States Army CCDC Ground Vehicle Systems Center.

 Responsible and Efficient LLMs

-In collaboration with researchers at the University of Maryland, our team is focused on developing responsible and efficient large language models.
-We aim to create LLMs that not only deliver high efficiency but also prioritize fairness.
-By addressing challenges such as bias mitigation and resource optimization, we are advancing LLM technology to ensure it is both ethically sound and computationally efficient, contributing to more sustainable and equitable AI applications.
+In collaboration with researchers at the University of Maryland, our team is developing responsible and efficient large language models (LLMs).
+We aim to create LLMs that deliver high efficiency while prioritizing fairness.
+By addressing challenges such as bias mitigation and resource optimization, we advance LLM technology to ensure it is both ethically sound and computationally efficient, contributing to more sustainable and equitable AI applications.

 AI and Cybersecurity Education

-Our team is dedicated to developing comprehensive curriculum and hands-on labs in the fields of AI and cybersecurity.
-These unique educational materials are designed to provide students with both theoretical knowledge and practical skills, preparing them for real-world challenges in these rapidly evolving fields.
-To explore the latest labs and resources, please check out AI-Cybersecurity Lab.
+Our team is dedicated to developing comprehensive curriculum and hands-on labs in AI and cybersecurity.
+These unique educational materials provide students with both theoretical knowledge and practical skills, preparing them for real-world challenges in these rapidly evolving fields.
+To explore the latest labs and resources, visit AI-Cybersecurity Lab.

-• the United States Army CCDC Ground Vehicle Systems Center.
+- United States Army CCDC Ground Vehicle Systems Center